Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Customer Support: handling incoming support tickets and updating customers during the incident
 + Centralize the Incident Response Process
   + By using SIEM and SOAR solutions, we can more effectively correlate and analyze information from across our environment.
 When we are responding to an attack, logging into multiple tools slows down our investigation, giving attackers more opportunities to hide in our systems and networks.
 With all our monitoring and investigation in a centralized location, we can build workflows and processes that streamline activities, enabling us to contain, eradicate, and recover from the incident faster.
-+ Identify relevant Attack Scenarios and define and implement SOC detection use cases
++ Identify attack scenarios, define relevant detection use cases and create high-fidelity risk-based alerts
-+ Create High-Fidelity risk-based Alerts
   + Security operations centers (SOCs) commonly receive many more alerts than they can process, which results in time being wasted investigating false positives while true threats are overlooked.
 Threat detection tools must generate high-quality alerts with low false-positive rates to ensure that security teams are able to focus on real threats to the enterprise
 + Define Reporting Requirements
   + We should have well-defined processes for reporting to management after you recover impacted systems.
 As part of reviewing our incident response plan’s effectiveness, we should have metrics for how quickly and effectively we: